jcsims/home.nix/README.md

    `~/.bashrc`), but you should understand what's going to go where before you start using this.
 5. Replace `~/.config/nixpkgs` with this repo, and start using it.
+6. If you install Mac application packages, then make sure you have something like `check-nix-apps` that's included in this repo, to make them available to whatever launcher you use.